ipostolaki/urbana/docs/install.md

-This was written down while installing all the components of urbana.md on a clean Ubuntu 16.04.1 LTS.
+This was written down while installing all the components of Urbana site on a clean Ubuntu 16.04.1 LTS.

 ## 1 Install Postgres & PostGis